nens/threedi-docs/source/a_releasenotes.rst

 January ??, 2024
 ^^^^^^^^^^^^^^^^

+**3Di Results Analysis 3.4.0**

+- Water depth/level processing algorithms now include days in the time display if selected time passes 24 h (#661)

+- Processing algorithms "Computational grid from gridadmin.h5 file" and "Computational grid from schematisation" now show warnings (if applicable)

+- Bugfix: after using the Water Depth processing tool, results_3di.nc could not be loaded as Mesh (#573)

+- Bugfix: Water depth/level processing algorithms are now compatible with h5py 3.0 (#966)

+**3Di Models & Simulations 3.8.1**

+- Make sure all tools use the same version of the 3Di Schematisation Checker (remove python wheel threedi-modelchecker, #523)

+January 11, 2024
+^^^^^^^^^^^^^^^^

 **3Di Schematisation Editor 1.8.0**

 - Easily load schematisations from your 3Di working directory through the new "Load Schematisation dialog" (#117)